Characters: Fire Emblem Awakening First Generation Males

 - Blade on a Stick: His default selection of weapon as a Knight.

 - Butt Monkey: His first appearance in an issue of Famitsu was spent demonstrating different death quotes between classic and casual mode.
 Poor guy.
 Heck, his face is obscured by Chrom's knee on the game's boxart!
+In-game, Kellam goes unnoticed by almost everyone, even if he's within plain sight.

 - Damage Reduction: Can gain this against swords, lances, axes, and beaststones if he goes General.